iamrahulr30/ragging_detection/readme.md

 # Ragging Detection Project

-This project aims to detect violent behavior in videos using deep learning.
-It includes frame processing, violence detection, and face recognition functionalities.
+This project aims to detect ragging in videos using deep learning.
+It includes frame processing, ragging detection, and face recognition functionalities.

 ## Files and Directories